jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 (the arrows are pointing to the references invisible earlier)

-But this still does not tie the source and target symbols directly together.
+But this still might not tie the source and target symbols directly together.

 The notation of a __By Value__ cloning operation looks as follows: